Yahir Acuña

 Yahir Fernando Acuña Cardales (born September 30, 1980) is a Colombian politician.
 He was a Member of the Chamber of Representatives representing Sucre.
 In 2015, he resigned from Chamber of Representatives to run for the governorship of Sucre and named his wife as a candidate.
 As of December 31, 2015, he faced a total of 13 disciplinary and criminal investigations file against him by the Colombian Justice Department.
-Two days before the elections, Acuña was confiscated 487million pesos in cash by the Colombian highway police.
+Two days before the elections, Acuña had 487million pesos in cash confiscated by the Colombian highway police.